llouis0622/llouis0622/README.md

 ## 👨‍💻 About Me

-Passionate AI Engineer focused on NLP and multimodal research with expertise in building machine learning and deep learning models.
+Aspiring AI Model Developer with a strong focus on **text augmentation generation** and multimodal learning.
+Currently exploring the intersection of **Quantum Computing** and **AI**, diving into the future of machine learning innovation.

+- 🧠 Interests: Text Augmentation, Multimodal Learning, Quantum AI, Model Optimization
+- 🧪 Recent Focus: Understanding how quantum methods can enhance and accelerate AI training and data generation
 - 📧 Email: [llouis0622@gmail.com](mailto:llouis0622@gmail.com)
 - 📄 [Curriculum Vitae](https://llouis.notion.site/)